Location Yangon, Myanmar

 -Exceptional writing skills and the ability to multi-task and work under tight deadlines within a complex partnership environment.

--Being aware and sensitive to international development issues and diverse cultures
+-Being aware of and sensitive to international development issues and diverse cultures

 Cuso International Myanmar